UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

-# 2.2 Machine Learning and Predictive <br>Modeling for Environmental Health
+# 2.2 Machine Learning and Predictive Modeling for Environmental Health